pablo-benito/SOWFA-installation/README.md

 $ source ${HOME}/OpenFOAM/OpenFOAM-2.4.x/etc/bashrc
 ```

-Then, we download the SOWFA code and switch to the OpenFAST branch:
+Then, we download the SOWFA code:

 ```bash
 # Download SOWFA code into ${HOME}